 May I ask if you know anyone who would be interested in my [product/service]?
 An ideal [customer/client] would be [niche market and description of ideal customer].

-We distinguish ourselves from other competitors through our [description differentiating factor].
+We distinguish ourselves through our [description differentiating factor].
 This is what helps us offer [description of value proposition] to our [customers/client].

-Let me know if anyone comes to mind, or send me an email with them cc’d.
-You can use the information below.
+Let me know if anyone comes to mind, or send me an email with them cc’d using the information below.

-We are also offering [incentive] for every referred [customer/client] brought in.
+We’re also offering [incentive] for every [customer/client] you refer.

 Thank you,